Located in the Shields Center for Visual Arts

-The Marywood University Art Galleries provide the University and region with noteworthy visual arts events.
-The Mahady and Suraci Galleries are located on the first and second floors of the Shields Center for Visual Arts.
-All exhibitions, receptions, and accompanying events are free of charge and open to the Marywood community and public.
-Current, future and past exhibitions, as well as over 50 objects from the permanent collection, can be viewed on the Art Galleries’ web page at www.marywood.edu/galleries.
+The Marywood University Art Galleries (Mahady Gallery, Suraci Gallery, and The Maslow Study Gallery for Contemporary Art) provide the University and region with noteworthy visual arts events.
+All of the galleries are located on the first and second floors of the Shields Center for Visual Arts.
+Exhibitions, receptions, and accompanying events are free of charge and open to the Marywood community and public.
+Current, future and past exhibitions, over 50 objects from the permanent collection, and The Maslow Collection can be viewed on the Art Galleries’ web page at www.marywood.edu/galleries.
+The Maslow Collection and gallery can also be accessed directly at http://maslow.marywood.edu.

 The Mahady Gallery (1st floor) is a premier setting for the display of contemporary artwork.
 Throughout the year, the gallery offers a varied program of group and solo shows by visiting artists, juried regional competitions, Marywood art faculty, undergraduate and graduate art student shows, and curated national exhibitions.
 Presenting the work of both emerging and established artists, the wide-ranging exhibitions explore different media, stylistic approaches, issues, themes, and techniques.
 Featured exhibitions are often accompanied by illustrated presentations or gallery talks.